iknaio/iknaio.github.io/_jobs/elm.md

 ---
 layout: page
-title: Frontend Elm Engineer
+title: Frontend Web Developer (Elm)
 location: Hybrid (Vienna / Austria / Anywhere)
 ---

-We are seeking an experienced Frontend Elm Engineer to assist in the design, development, and release of new features mainly for [our open source GUI application](https://github.com/graphsense/graphsense-dashboard) and related plugins.
+We are seeking an experienced Frontend Web Developer to assist in the design, development, and release of new features mainly for [our open source GUI application](https://github.com/graphsense/graphsense-dashboard) and related plugins.
 The ideal candidate will have a passion for open source technology and a strong desire to innovate and solve complex problems.

 Key Responsibilities: